k-andrews/WIJE/README.md

 (TODO: re implement using the templating engine)
 * Removed the information block plugin
-* Currenlty Working On: Creating A Custom Plugin for notification side bar.
+* Currently Working On: Creating A Custom Plugin for notification side bar.